donedotcom/express-resource-controller/README.md

 };

 /**
+ * Note 4: controller.db is available because we passed it in app.controller(..., locals).
+ *
  * Note 5: Custom actions are automatically added to the route as long as you declare them here.
  * Custom actions are always added *before* basic actions, so that you always get
  * /users/logout ==> logout() instead of /users/logout ==> show({id: 'logout'}).